-6.68.2.
+6.76.2.
 Contents of Texinfo

-Installed programs: info, install-info, makeinfo (link to texi2any), pdftexi2dvi, pod2texi, texi2any, texi2dvi, texi2pdf, and texindex info Used to read info pages which are similar to man pages, but often go much deeper than just explaining all the available command line options [For example, compare man bison and info bison.]

-Installed directory: /usr/share/texinfo

-install-info Used to install info pages; it updates entries in the info index file makeinfo Translates the given Texinfo source documents into info pages, plain text, or HTML pdftexi2dvi Used to format the given Texinfo document into a Portable Document Format (PDF) file pod2texi Converts Pod to Texinfo format texi2any Translate Texinfo source documentation to various other formats texi2dvi Used to format the given Texinfo document into a device-independent file that can be printed texi2pdf Used to format the given Texinfo document into a Portable Document Format (PDF) file texindex Used to sort Texinfo index files
+Installed programs: info, install-info, makeinfo (link to texi2any), pdftexi2dvi, pod2texi, texi2any, texi2dvi, texi2pdf, and texindex Installed library: XSParagraph.so Installed directories: /usr/share/texinfo and /usr/lib/texinfo info Used to read info pages which are similar to man pages, but often go much deeper than just explaining all the available command line options [For example, compare man bison and info bison .] install-info Used to install info pages; it updates entries in the info index file makeinfo Translates the given Texinfo source documents into info pages, plain text, or HTML pdftexi2dvi Used to format the given Texinfo document into a Portable Document Format (PDF) file pod2texi Converts Pod to Texinfo format texi2any Translate Texinfo source documentation to various other formats texi2dvi Used to format the given Texinfo document into a device-independent file that can be printed texi2pdf Used to format the given Texinfo document into a Portable Document Format (PDF) file texindex Used to sort Texinfo index files